Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Algorithm Design

 \notag \end{sequation}

-Suppose IoTD $m$ updates its current decision $a_m$ to the decision $a_m^{\prime}$ that leads to a change in its utility function, i.e., $U_m(a_m,a_{-m})-U_m(a_m^{\prime},a_{-m})$.According to the definition of the potential function, i.e., Definition~\ref{def:def2}, we demonstrate through the following three cases which also leads to an equal change in the potential function.
+Suppose ISD $m$ updates its current decision $a_m$ to the decision $a_m^{\prime}$ that leads to a change in its utility function, i.e., $U_m(a_m,a_{-m})-U_m(a_m^{\prime},a_{-m})$.
+Based on the definition of the potential function, i.e., Definition~\ref{def:def2}, we demonstrate through the following three cases which also leads to an equal change in the potential function.

 \textit{Case 1}: Suppose that $a_m = l$ and $a_m^{\prime} = u$.
 According to~\eqref{eq.PF}, we can obtain the following conclusion \begin{sequation}

 \end{sequation}

 \textit{Case 2}: Suppose that $a_m = l$ and $a_m^{\prime} = c$.
 According to~\eqref{eq.PF}, we can obtain the following conclusion \begin{sequation}